stelcodes/nuzzle/README.md

 The `render-page` function uses the `:nuzzle/page-key` value to determine what Hiccup to return.
 This is how a single function can produce Hiccup for every page.

-Just because a page exists in your realized config doesn't mean you have to include it in your static site.
+Just because a page exists in your transformed config doesn't mean you have to include it in your static site.
 If you don't want a page to be published, just return `nil`.

 > In Nuzzle, all strings in the Hiccup are automatically escaped, so if you want to add a string of raw HTML, use the `nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.